-Recently, alongside with numerous problems in European (and partly American) economies, one quite often mentions the danger of deflation which would seem longforgotten.
-In the nineteenth and the first half of the twentieth century, from time to time the deflation would put pressure on economies, nibbling away at entrepreneurs' profit.
-The deflation meant the decline in rate of return, bankruptcy and other critical events.
-The Great Depression was also connected with the Great Deflation and significant drop in prices (Fig. 1).
+Recently, alongside with numerous problems in European (and partly American) economies, one quite often mentions the danger of deflation which would seem long-forgotten.
+In the 19th and the first half of the 20th century, from time to time the deflation would put pressure on economies, nibbling away at entrepreneurs' profit.
+The deflation meant the decline in rate of return, bankruptcies and other critical events.
+The Great Depression was also connected with the Great Deflation and significant drop in prices (see Fig. 1).